lepidus/toggleRequiredMetadata/README.md

 Install the **Toggle Required Metadata** plugin via the **Plugin Gallery** in **Dashboard > Website > Plugins**

-## Setting the fields to be required
+## Settings

+By default, both fields are made required.
+But it is possible to set it different:

 1. After the plugin is installed, go to the plugin settings:
 ![plugin-settings-section](/assets/plugin-settings-section.png)